Maker, Paul Pouvillon, Nogent-sur-Oise, France

 d.
 Position of the Sun in the

 e.
-Thirteen pointers showing various ecclesiastical dates related to Easter on tellurian dial
+Thirteen moveable pointers showing various ecclesiastical dates related to Easter on tellurian dial

 22a.
 Orrery with the seven remaining planets through